lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 d_{ij} = (\mathbf{x}_i - \mathbf{m}_j)^2.
 $$

-* The squared distance comes up a lot in machine learning.
-In unsupervised learning it was used to measure dissimilarity between predictions and observed data.
-Here its being used to measure the dissimilarity between a cluster center and the data.
+* Already seen for regression.

+# Objective Function

-* Once we have decided on the distance or similarity function we can decide a number of cluster centers, $K$.
-We find their location by allocating each center to a sub-set of the points and minimizing the sum of the squared errors,
+* Given similarity measure, need number of  cluster centers, $K$.

+* Find their location by allocating each center to a sub-set of the points and minimizing the sum of the squared errors,

 $$
 E(\mathbf{M}) = \sum_{i \in \mathbf{i}_j} (\mathbf{x}_i - \mathbf{m}_j)^2
 $$

-where the notation $\mathbf{i}_j$ represents all the indices of each data point which has been allocated to the $j$th cluster represented by the center $\mathbf{m}_j$.
+here $\mathbf{i}_j$ is all indices of  data points allocated to the $j$th center.

 # $k$-Means Clustering

-* One approach to minimizing this objective function is known as *$k$-means clustering*.
-It is simple and relatively quick to implement, but it is an initialization sensitive algorithm.
-Initialization is the process of choosing an initial set of parameters before optimization.
-For $k$-means clustering you need to choose an initial set of centers.
-In $k$-means clustering your final set of clusters is very sensitive to the initial choice of centers.
-For more technical details on $k$-means clustering you can watch a video of Alex Ihler introducing the algorithm here.
+* *$k$-means clustering* is simple and quick to implement.

+* Very *initialisation* sensitive.

+# Initialisation

+* Initialisation is the process of selecting a starting set of parameters.

+* Optimisation result can depend on the starting point.

+* For $k$-means clustering you need to choose an initial set of centers.

+* Optimisation surface has many local optima, algorithm gets stuck in ones near initialisation.

+# $k$-Means Clustering

 [![$k$-means clustering by Alex Ihler](https://img.youtube.com/vi/mfqmoUN-Cuw/0.jpg)](https://www.youtube.com/watch?v=mfqmoUN-Cuw)